genexliu/ember-cli-fast-table/README.md

 ## Under the Hood
 fast-table and fast-array extend ```Ember.MutableArray``` and implement ```objectAt(idx)``` and ```replace(idx, amt, objects)``` with other KVO-compliant methods that Ember provides (```this.set()```, ```this.get()```, etc).
 Thus you can use [the interface that ```Ember.MutableArray``` defines](http://emberjs.com/api/classes/Ember.MutableArray.html) on fast-table and fast-array, and all your observers, computed properties and templates get updated.

+## Credits
+This addon is inspired by the disscussion on [Ember forum](http://discuss.emberjs.com/t/reviewing-ember-and-wondering-about-performance-issue/7638/3).
+Many thanks to the Ember community!